bcartwri96/sermon-skeleton/docs/INSTALL.md

 7. Now viewing the file `~/.aws/credentials` should leave us with a profile there.
 The name of the profile is **important** because that's what this software uses to log in to AWS.
 Check that there is a profile and copy the name.ß

+{{ replace the aws part here with the best practices way to authenticate }}

 8. In the root directory, there is a file called `config.ini`.
 Open it, and enter the name of the profile where the key name is 'aws_profile_name' and also recall (and replace) the 'aws_bucket_name' value with the name you gave to your